 My starkest realization was that women in other countries suffer almost the same injustices as women in my own country [the Philippines].
 This realization prompted me to seek more ways to forge ties with other countries from different regions, in order to strengthen the impact of our advocates and to build bridges for different forms of exchanges and alliances in the future. ~ Rosanna "Osang" Langara, Philippines

 Bridging the Gap between Younger and Older Activists

-Connecting Women Across Many Differences
+Connecting Women across Many Differences

 As a starting point, the facilitators engaged the group in building a timeline on the wall to review the history and dynamics of each historical era, and the challenges and successes of women activists in each period.
-Then moving to the present, participants detailed and clustered the big issues women were working on—from domestic violence to migration.
-Stopping to reflect on the incredible breadth of work undertaken and energy invested by women activists, and their continued efforts to forward a range of rights agendas, pivotal questions were introduced, such as, “if the generational gaps between young and older women remain unresolved, who will take over and sustain women’s organizations as the older generation moves on?”, and “is it true that the women’s movement.
+Then, moving to the present, participants detailed and clustered the biggest issues women were working on—from domestic violence to migration.
+Young and senior feminists reflected on the incredible breadth of work undertaken and energy invested by women activists, and their continued efforts to forward a range of rights agendas.
+Pivotal questions were introduced regarding fragmentations within and the sustainability of the women’s movement.
 In the end, everyone in the room acknowledged the need to bridge divides.
 They concluded that, “the rainbow strategy of diversity turns out to be a strength.”

 JASS is my Home